 Development environment

 The language server is written in TypeScript and runs both in Node and the browser.
-While the server can be used outside of Visual Studio Code, it's recommended to use VS Code for development.
+While the server can be used outside of Visual Studio Code, it's recommended to use VS Code or VSCodium for development.

 You need: